andrewboudreau/miner_httpclient/README.md

 client = Client(scheme="http", host="localhost", port=4467, logging=True)
 ```

-Since the python client is an http client wrapper, it does the same thing as `curl` but makes life a little easier.
-All of the calls can be made over `curl` using this simple example.
+Since the python client is an http client wrapper, it does the same thing as `curl`.
+All of the calls can be made in `curl` using the following example.
 ```bash
  curl
  -H 'Content-Type: application/json-rpc'